gprochilo/aha/README.md

 <!-- badges: end -->

-The aha package is a set of statistical analysis and teaching tools written by Guy A. Prochilo.
-These tools primarily serve a teaching purpose, and can be used to clarify introductory statistical concepts.
+The aha package is a set of statistical analysis and teaching tools that can be used to clarify introductory statistical concepts.
 The aha package is named after the interjection ‘aha\!’, which refers to the human experience of understanding a previously incomprehensible problem or concept.

 The aha package currently only contains one function:
 `ci.pearson.r`.